JAANUSSRI/WiseWork-Blazor-BlogApp/README.md

 - **CRUD Operations**: Create, read, update, and delete blog posts
 - **Like System**: Users can like/unlike posts
 - **Search Functionality**: Search posts by title, content, or author
+- **Comment System**: Users can comment on posts and view all comments
 - **Responsive Design**: Works on mobile and desktop devices
 - **Real-time Updates**: Dynamic UI updates without page reloads